lazyymohitt/Sankalp-Clone/README.md

 # or
 yarn install

-# Start dev server
+# Start the development server
 npm run dev
 # or
 yarn dev

-# Visit: http://localhost:3000 (or Vite default port)